SamyakJain-DS/B2B_Pharma_Sales_Analysis/README.md

 - "Health Care" is the most popular category of goods, accounting for 70% of total sales.
 - "Semi WS Traditional" Channel accounts for 88% of the total sales.
 - Out of all reasons for returning a product, "Wrong Order" (37%) seems to be the most frequent reason.
 - Vadodara city accounts for 67% of the gross amount sold.
-On the other hand, Ahemedabad has the most net amount refunded.
+On the other hand, Ahmedabad  has the most net amount refunded.

 # Raw Data
 ![image](https://github.com/user-attachments/assets/88f606d4-1076-4bf0-98c1-60660a1fdc32)